ds5110/git-intro/git.md

 ## Committing

-After you make a change in to your local repository, you commit the changes and add a message
+After you make a change to your local repository, commit the changes and add a message:

 ```
 $ git commit . -m "I made a small but super-important change to such and such."